MosesSupposes/Purescript-By-Example/text/chapter11.md

 runGame :: GameEnvironment -> Effect Unit
 ```

-This function interacts with the user via the console (using the `purescript-node-readline` and `purescript-console` packages). `runGame` takes the game configuration as a function argument.
+This function interacts with the user via the console (using the `node-readline` and `console` packages). `runGame` takes the game configuration as a function argument.

-The `purescript-node-readline` package provides the `LineHandler` type, which represents actions in the `Effect` monad which handle user input from the terminal.
+The `node-readline` package provides the `LineHandler` type, which represents actions in the `Effect` monad which handle user input from the terminal.
 Here is the corresponding API:

 ```haskell
 type LineHandler a = String -> Effect a